 Create Food and Water is useless unless you track resources in your game, but even then you don’t have the spell slots to justify it.
 Throw that responsibility to the Cleric or Druid.

 Phantasmal Killer is ok.
 If an enemy has low Wisdom, it can really ruin their day with both psychic damage and the frightened condition.
 It’s nothing amazing, but it’s not bad.

-Then, of course, there’s Wish.
+Then, of course, there’s the Wish spell.
 It’s easily the most powerful spell in the game and very likely the reason you chose this subclass, to begin with.